truell20/MyHM/README.md

 Users see their school schedule, can setup meetings with teachers and peers, can share their current location, and can see the locations of others.

 ## TODO
-### Due next Tuesday, 11-17-15 (ACTUALLY)
+### Due next Tuesday, 12-01-15 (ACTUALLY)

 - Android
+  - Integrate the backend with the Sign in tab
+    - Check to see that the person is a current user
-  - Integrate Backend with Home Tab
+  - Integrate backend with Home Tab
+    - Display current location
+    - Upload new current location
   - Continue Personal Schedule Tab
+    - ~~Allow for the displaying of multiple days~~
-    - Sliding back and forth
+    - ~~Sliding back and forth~~
-    - Integreate the backend
+    - Integrate the backend
+      - Label periods with class name or "Free"
-    - Show meetings
+  - Implement meetings
-  - Finsh the Search Tab

-### Future Todo List

-- Android
-  - Finish the Personal Schedule Tab
-    - Implement the creation and showing of meetings
+    - Creation of meetings fragment
+      - Each meeting has a name, a period, and collaborators
+      - Notify a user through push notifications when someone creates a meeting with their name
+    - Integrate meetings with the backend
+    - Display meetings on the personal schedule tab
-  - Build Search Tab
+  - Search tab
-    - Implement the search bar (asynchronous showing of suggestions as you type)
-    - Build the showing of friends schedules (meetings and static periods)
-    - Show friend's current location
-  - Implement favorites feature
-- Backend
-  - Implement favorites list
+    - Build a fragment that allows the user to search for other users by name
+    - A user may be clicked on and their schedule will show up
+    - A user may be favorited d by clicking on a star on the action bar of the user's schedule fragment

+### Future Features

+- Allow for the requesting of another users location.
+A request would send a push notification to that user.